 The ongoing COVID-19 pandemic and associated community shutdowns have a widespread and severe impact on worldwide economic activity.
-The uncertainties arising from the pandemic, including the length of the pandemic and the extent of production and business disruptions, may significantly worsen the outlook of global economy.
-Escalating protectionism as reflected in the trade frictions between the United States and certain major nations, Brexit uncertainties, the fluctuation of the US dollar against major currencies, the increasing geopolitical tensions as well as the volatility of oil prices, all have created uncertainties in the world economy and global financial market.
-A severe slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinquencies, weakened consumer confidence and increased market volatility.
-The Group is a leading multinational corporation with businesses in Hong Kong, the Mainland, Singapore, the United Kingdom ("UK"), Continental Europe, Australia, Canada and the United States.
+Despite gradual relaxation or lifting of most lockdown measures in certain nations, the pace of recovery is constrained by the spread of new coronavirus variants and uneven vaccination across countries.
+The global economic outlook still depends on the development of the health crisis, including the duration, spread, severity and any recurrence of the pandemic, the efficacy and availability of vaccines, and the nature and severity of measures adopted by governments.
+International trade relations, uncertainties following Brexit, the fluctuation of major currencies, the increasing geopolitical tensions, as well as the development of global inflation, interest rate and oil prices, all have created uncertainties in the world economy and global financial market.
+A severe slowdown in global economic growth could lead to economic contractions in certain markets, commercial and consumer delinguencies, weakened consumer confidence and increased market volatility.
+The Group is a leading multinational corporation with businesses in Hong Kong, the Mainland, Singapore, the United Kingdom ("UK"), Continental Europe, Australia, Canada, the United States and the Republic of Ireland.
 Any adverse economic conditions in those countries and places in which the Group operates may potentially impact on the Group's businesses, financial conditions, results of operations or growth prospects.